 Once the eligibility, DOB, and URA reviews are completed, the property will move to appraisals and inspections.
+To be considered a valid appraisal, the appraisal must be performed within 120 days of the offer date.
 The Buyout project team will oversee:

-- Confirmation of the Responsible Entity identified in project application - Completion of a boundary survey - Completion of a property appraisal - Completion of environmental review (Tier II) including asbestos/lead-based paint testing, where applicable
+- Confirmation of the Responsible Entity identified in project application - Completion of a boundary survey - Completion of a property appraisal(s) - Completion of environmental review (Tier II) including asbestos/lead-based paint testing, where applicable